kunukn/position-indicator/README.md

 let data = {
   position /* value between 0 and 1 */,
   prevPosition /* value between 0 and 1 */,
-  hasUpdated /* if position is different from last event */, updateEvent /* scroll, resize, heightChange or init */, hasScroll /* true or false */, lastUpdated /* Date.now() */,
+  hasUpdated /* if position is different from previous event */, hasScroll /* true or false */, eventType /* scroll, resize, heightChange or init */, eventDate /* Date.now() */,
 }

 let positionIndicator = createPositionIndicator({